Is Ann Coulter Insane?

 If Ms. Coulter had a modicum of consciousness she would have avoided referencing the brain chemical behind the brain disease that’s responsible for her seemingly inane, illogical, and reprehensible behavior.

-It’s only a question of time until there’s a phone app capable of demonstrating that Ann is an out-of-control attention addict.
-Until then, this is the only site where you’ll read about Ann using absurd tweets, silly sound bites, and outrageous statements to attract the attention that triggers the same dopamine that junkies trigger with heroin.
+It’s only a question of time until there’s a free phone app capable of demonstrating that Ann is an out-of-control attention addict.
+The $1.98 upgrade of the app will explain how Ann uses absurd tweets, silly sound bites, and outrageous statements to attract the attention that triggers the same dopamine that junkies trigger with heroin.

 Researchers tell us that there is only one addiction and it’s to the chemical highs triggered in our primitive brains by substances (drugs, food) and behaviors (sex, gambling, tweeting).
 In other words, heroin, nicotine, food, gambling, and tweeting are triggers that addictive personality types use to score dopamine.